Carlltz/aj/README.md

 # aj

+**Currently, `aj` is only available for the Fish shell, but you are more than welcome to add support for your preferred shell!**

 `aj` is a simple shell tool that automatically fixes mistakes in your last command.
 If you mistype a command, just type `aj`, and it will suggest a correction based on what you likely meant to run.

 ## Fun Fact